tangjianpku/LINE/README.md

 # LINE: Large-scale information network embedding

+** Note this repository will no longer be maintained.
+For node embedding methods, please use our graph embedding system GraphVite: https://github.com/DeepGraphLearning/graphvite

 **Introduction**

 This is the LINE toolkit developed for embedding very large-scale information networks.
 It is suitable to a variety of networks including directed, undirected, binary or weighted edges.
 The LINE model is quite efficient, which is able to embed a network with millions of vertices and billions of edges on a single machine within a few hours.